laro/Cilia/2 Standard Lib/7 File & Network.md

 ### ByteInStream

-Interface for reading binary data.
+Base class for reading _binary_ data.

 - `in.read() -> Byte[]` reads
     - everything from the `istream` user-level cache, if not `0`,